OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 Example 5: The process of trying prompt injection can be automated, searching for _pertubations_ to a prompt that allow circumventing the alignment.
 See [this article by Zou et al](https://llm-attacks.org/).

+Example 6: Prompt leaking: when an attacker manages through prompts to retrieve instructions to an LLM that were given by its makers

 See [MITRE ATLAS - LLM Prompt Injection](https://atlas.mitre.org/techniques/AML.T0051) and ([OWASP for LLM 01](https://genai.owasp.org/llmrisk/llm01/)).

 **Controls:**